jzeltman/data-stoar/README.md

                 },
                 "data": {
-                    "mySpecialInfo" : "Component info specific to this instance", "titleInfo" : "The Data Stoar is fantastic" }
+                    "mySpecialInfo" : "Component info specific to this instance", "titleInfo" : "The Data Stoar is fantastic", "element"   : <DOM ELEMENT/>
+                }
             }
             }